TheresaLui/SelfHelpContent_v2/articles/microsoft.storage-xrecovery-tsg/content-check-creation-time-of-storage-account.md

 }
 ~~~

-**NOTE:** If you receive the error message "Account not found," this may be because of the following reasons:
+**Note:** If you receive the error message "Account not found," this may be because of the following reasons:

 * The provided information is incorrect, or
 * The deletion time was more than 14 days in the past (in which case the account cannot be recovered), or